benchristel/longlast/dev/docs/organization.md

     creates a valid NPM package.
   - `src/` contains the source (TypeScript) code, and unit tests for functionality that is not part of the stable API.
-  - `alt/` contains alternative implementations of the package, for use in performance benchmarks.
-Typically, this includes a slow but simple "reference" implementation.
   - `benchmark.ts` runs the benchmarks.
   - `CHANGELOG.md` documents each release.
   - `tsconfig.build.json` says how to compile the source code to JavaScript.